satoshidave/LNInvoiceReader/README.md

-# LNInvoice2PDF
+# LNInvoiceReader

 ## Scan and Export Lightning Invoices

-An smart mobile App to scan, share and export Lightning Invoices to PDF made with React Native + expo SDK
+An smart mobile App for read LN Invoices and do many things!

 ---